jasonrandrews/arm-software-developers/content/en/iot/AVH/microspeech.md

 cpu_core.cpu0                           : 102.31 MIPS (   394585852 Inst)
 -------------------------------------------------------------------------------
 ```
+## Other resources

+Further [software examples](https://arm-software.github.io/AVH/main/examples/html/index.html) for use with Arm Virtual Hardware are being developed.

 ## Next Steps

-* (Optional) You can learn how to [connect Arm Development Studio debugger to your AVH instance in the cloud](/iot/avh/arm-development-studio)
+* (Optional) You can learn how to [connect Arm Development Studio debugger to your AVH instance in the cloud](/iot/avh/arm-development-studio).

 [<-- Return to Learning Path](/iot/avh/#sections)